UBC Technical Guidelines

 The Key Principles "will be the standard or screen by which all development – large or small, new or renovated – is measured".

-The UBC Main Campus Plan is the planning guideline for the development of the academic core including strategies for evaluating and implementing projects.
-This generally deals with the planning, use, density, siting and exterior aspects of the building.
+The Vancouver Campus Plan is the planning guideline for the development of the academic core including strategies for evaluating and implementing projects.
+This generally deals with the planning, use, density, siting and exterior aspects of buildings.

-Values within the Main Campus Plan incvlude quality construction for permanence and economy, and leadership in environmental responsibility.
+Values within the Main Campus Plan include quality construction for permanence and economy, and leadership in environmental responsibility.

 UBC Policies